Geometric multipole expansion and its application to semi-neutral inclusions of general shape: Construction of semi-neutral inclusions

+In this subsection, we provide two examples of non-elliptical shape.
+It is necessary to find the conductivity distribution that makes a coated inclusion semi-neutral.
+As Example 1, the uniform background field is given by $H(x)=x_1$ or $H(x)=x_2$.

-\textbf{Example 3.} In Figure \ref{kite_10}, we consider the kite-shaped domain whose exterior conformal mapping is There is no rotational symmetry for this domain so that the vanishing property in Lemma \ref{rotationsym} does not hold.
-However, this domain has the line symmetry and, thus, the imaginary part of each FPT is zero.
-Figure \ref{kite_10} illustrates the level curves of the perturbed potential function for a uniform background field $H$.
-Figure \ref{FPT_kite_10} shows the truncated sum of FPTs.
-The $2$--coated kite has the smallest $\mathcal{F}_{n}^K$ value for $n=1$ so that it has the better cloaking effect for the background potential $H$ of degree $1,\, 2,\, 3$.
-If we consider the background field of degree $2$ as well, then the $1$--coated kite shows the better overall performance.
+\begin{example}\rm Let us observe a kite-shaped domain with exterior conformal mapping, There is no rotational symmetry for this domain so that the vanishing property in Proposition \ref{rotationsym} does not hold.
+Figure \ref{kite} illustrates the potential perturbation $u$ on the background field $H$.
+Table \ref{table_kite} shows the low-order FPTs.
+Each coated kite is semi-neutral because its second FPT is significantly smaller than the uncoated one.